 Before Data Center Migration

 Our client’s data center portfolio was a complex network of sites with thousands of servers, appliances, and applications supporting banking services across the US.
+It was also fast-approaching the $250 billion regulatory milestone that mandates strict government regulations for financial institutions in the US.
 With outdated legacy infrastructure, our client struggled to achieve the zero transaction loss required by strict federal banking regulations.

-They were quickly approaching capacity with space, power, and network bandwidth, and the current data center needed improvements to support future growth projections and expand their market presence.
+They were quickly approaching capacity with space, power, and network bandwidth.
 As a banking institution servicing hundreds of thousands of customers across the US twenty-four hours per day, our client’s business could not tolerate disruptions to operations.